-Christian terrorist who mowed down Muslim family was laughing as he got out of blood covered truck
+Christian terrorist who mowed down Muslim family ‘was laughing’ as he got out of blood covered truck

 The couple’s nine-year-old son, Fayez, remains in hospital.

-Friends of the family say they immigrated to Canada 14 years ago from Pakistan.
+Friends of the family say they emigrated to Canada 14 years ago from Pakistan.

 The suspect has been charged with four counts of first-degree murder and one count of attempted murder.